Darnxd/internship-task/README.md

 - Learn how to spot unusual or suspicious traffic that might indicate a security threat.

 4. Document Findings:

-o A summary of the network threats you researched. o The security measures you implemented and why. o Screenshots or descriptions of the traffic you captured with Wireshark. o A discussion on how these basic security measures help protect the network.
+- A summary of the network threats you researched.
+- The security measures you implemented and why.
+- Screenshots or descriptions of the traffic you captured with Wireshark.
+- A discussion on how these basic security measures help protect the network.